Bicycle trailer: Standards

-A voluntary European standard (EN 15918) for two-wheel bicycle trailers was published in September 2011.
+In September 2011 a voluntary European standard (EN 15918) for two-wheel bicycle trailers was published.
 This standard applies to trailers carrying cargo and/or up to 2 passengers, and enforces a maximum gross weight of 60 kg.
 There are many safety-related requirements, including restraints, structural integrity, stability, small parts, sharp edges, etc.

-The North American standard, last updated on December 27, 2016, urges a maximum accessory load of 45.4 kg to not be exceeded; the standard applies to non-powered bicycle trailers carrying 1 or 2 children passengers.
+In 2015, a North American standard (ASTM F1975-15) was published, which urges a maximum accessory load of 45.4 kg to not be exceeded; the standard applies to non-powered bicycle trailers carrying 1 or 2 children passengers.